Logicalis 2026 CIO Report: CIOs navigate surging AI investment amidst growing governance concerns

 News provided byLogicalis

-- 94% of CIOs say organisational appetite for AI is growing, yet half say adoption is too fast
+- 94% of CIOs increase AI spend, yet half say adoption is too fast

 - CIOs report early proof-of-concept success, but two-thirds don't believe they can scale AI beyond initial deployments